mathewgomas-alfred/mathewgomas.io/untranslatable_pages/brush_editor_gui_with_lager.rst

     };

 .. hint::
     Even though virtual function are prohibited, we still use them in one place, ``KisDynamicSensor``. ``KisDynamicSensor`` is a representation of a single sensor in ``KisCurveOptionData`` and it is somewhat polymorphic. **But** these polymorphic sensors are fully contained inside a single curve option.
-They are created on the stack and none of their pointers are ever exposed to the outer world.
+They are created internally and none of their pointers are ever exposed to the outer world.

 Official documentation
 ~~~~~~~~~~~~~~~~~~~~~~